 During the Civil War, no battles were fought within Staunton.
 But the city’s strategic position at the intersection of the railroad and Shenandoah Valley turnpikes made it a Union target.
 On June 5, 1864, troops led by Gen. David Hunter laid waste to the city, destroying the rail station and Confederate supply depot.

-The Shenandoah Valley Battlefields Foundation has published a driving tour of eleven significant sites relating to Staunton’s role in the Civil War.
+The Shenandoah Valley Battlefields Foundation has published self-guided audio and driving tours of significant sites relating to Staunton’s role in the Civil War.

 Staunton Walking Tours